jevinthaiparampil/frontend-learning/calculator/README.md

 ## How to run

-Open the `index.html` file in your web browser.
+Open link below.
 No server or installation required.

 ## Technologies Used

-- HTML for structure
+- HTML
-- CSS for styling
+- CSS
-- JavaScript for calculator logic and interaction
+- JavaScript

 ## Project structure